 - How long has she / he had work experience?

 - Are there any references?

-- What is the size of the property for sale and rental?
+- What is the current real estate stock of sales and rentals?

 - How many potential buyers are listed in the database?

 - Which channels will the property be marketed on?
 (Which real estate portals, newspapers etc?).